Genocs/genocs-library-docs/content/en/library/authentication/index.md

 - Using a certificate.
 - Using a secret key.
-- Using a OpenId external provider.
+- Using an OpenId external provider.

-Using a certificate is the most secure way to create the access tokens.
+**Using a certificate** is the most secure way to create the access tokens.
 The certificate can be stored in the file system or in the Azure Key Vault.

-Using a secret key is the simplest way to create the access tokens.
+**Using a secret** key is the simplest way to create the access tokens.
 The secret key is stored in the appsettings.json file.

-Using a OpenId external provider is the most flexible way to create the access tokens.
-The OpenId provider can be configured in the appsettings.json file.
+**Using an OpenId external provider** is the most flexible way to create the access tokens.
+The OpenId provider can be configured in the `appsettings.json` file.

 ## JWT authentication with CERTIFICATE